skandiz/DropleX/README.md

 # DropleX

 Welcome to the ***DropleX*** repository!
-This project utilizes If you want to run the tracking pipeline and the analysis of the resulting trajectories using the provided data, follow the instructions below.
+This project utilizes If you want to run the tracking pipeline and the analysis of the resulting trajectories using the provided sample data, follow the instructions below.

 ## Getting Started